 Hayes serves as program manager, continuing education coordinator, and community occupational therapist for SLU’s Occupational Therapy Transition and Integration Services.
 She develops, implements, and facilitates OTTIS continuing education courses to inform others on the distinct value of occupational therapy in community-based justice settings.
 As an occupational therapist, she provides pre-release services with clients currently incarcerated in jails and prisons and assists them with transitioning into the community upon release.
 She works alongside community partners to provide holistic, client-centered care.

 Christine has experience as an occupational therapist in community-based, geriatric, and physical dysfunction settings.
 She is a graduate of Saint Louis University’s Occupational Science and Occupational Therapy master’s program.

-Daaleman is a community transitions occupational therapist, part of Saint Louis University’s Occupational Therapy Transition and Integration Services (OTTIS) team.
-Within this role, Claire recruits, assesses, and develops community reintegration goals and interventions with individuals who are preparing to be released from the St. Louis city jail system.
+Blank is a community transitions occupational therapist, part of Saint Louis University’s Occupational Therapy Transition and Integration Services (OTTIS) team.
+Within this role, Serena recruits, assesses, and develops community reintegration goals and interventions with individuals who are preparing to be released from the St. Louis city jail system.
 In addition, she works with justice-involved individuals residing in the community towards important goal areas such as engaging in meaningful employment, education, home management, and social participation related occupations.
-Throughout the pre- and post-release process, Claire collaborates with jail reentry case managers and a variety of community partners to support individuals’ ability to work towards these goal areas.
+Throughout the pre- and post-release process, Serena collaborates with jail reentry case managers and a variety of community partners to support individuals’ ability to work towards these goal areas.

 Saint Louis University's Transformative Justice Initiative is supported by the following: